abhijitray7810/89-days-of-MLOps-kodekloud/Day 14: Create a DVC Pipeline for Data Processing/README.md

 # Welcome to Your KK Development Environment 🚀

-This workspace provides a fully-functional **Visual Studio Code** editor to develop, test, and debug your projects.
+This workspace provides a fully-functional **Visual Studio Code** editor to develop, test, and debug your project s.

 ---